My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Best Things to Do in the Azores

-1. Terra Nostra Gardens
+1. Soak in the hot springs at Terra Nostra Gardens

 Located in Furnas on São Miguel Island, Terra Nostra Gardens is a lush botanical retreat filled with exotic plants, pathways, and peaceful ponds.
 This 31-acre park, established in 1775, features plants from around the world, including massive tree ferns and azaleas.
 Walking through the gardens, I was amazed by the variety of flora, from towering camellias to rare cycads.
 The well-maintained trails lead visitors past charming bridges and serene water features, making it a perfect spot for a leisurely stroll.